ome/omero-guide-introduction/docs/data-management.rst

  - You will also be sharing the data with all the other members of that group

 .. note::
     Shares were never supported by OMERO.iviewer.
-If OMERO.iviewer is installed on your server and is set as a default viewer, then, for the Share participants, it is not possible to view images inside a historical Share in any Full viewer.
+If OMERO.iviewer is installed on your server and is set as a default viewer, then users with permissions to access the data in the Share cannot view images in any Full viewer.

 .. |image0| image:: images/management1.png
    :height: 3.4592in